straup/github-tools/README.md

 	$> clone-repos.py --token <personal-api-token> --organization <org> --outdir </path/to/github-clone> [ list of repos to skip ]

+### Using a config file

+You can also use a standard .ini file for specifying your personal API token

+	$> clone-repos.py --config </path/to/config> --outdir </path/to/github-clone> [ list of repos to skip ]

+The config file should contain a `github.token` entry, for example:

+	[github]
+	token=s00pers33kret

 ### See also

 * https://github.com/blog/1509-personal-api-tokens